-- · It is a type of treatment where radiation is used to kill cancer cells.
-It is given from outside of the body. - It is also known as External Beam Radiotherapy (EBRT).
+- Radiotherapy is a type of treatment where radiation is used to kill cancer cells.
+It is given from outside of the body. - It is also known as External Beam Radiotherapy (EBRT). - Salvage radiotherapy is treatment given if the focal therapy has not cured the cancer or it has come back, possibly months or year later. - It can be a second chance at cure.